yahir91/TheNextWeb/README.md

-# Design Teardown
+# Responsive Design

-> This project consist of building a heatmap of the [The Next Web](https://thenextweb.com/) website.
+> This project consist of building a responsive desgign of the [The Next Web](https://thenextweb.com/) website.

 ![screenshot of webpage](assets/images/screenshot.png)